NoesisGUI

 The following properties are also available on each View:

-• Action Map: Set of actions being used by the view and enabled by default.
+• Action Map: Set of actions used by the view and enabled by default.

-• Action Repeat Delay: The initial delay (in seconds) between an initial action and a repeated action.
+• Action Repeat Delay: The initial delay (in seconds) before a repeated action begins.

-• Action Repeat Rate: The speed (in seconds) that the action repeats itself once repeating.
+• Action Repeat Rate: The interval (in seconds) at which a repeated action continues.

-• XR Tracking Origin: Transform representing the real world origin for tracking devices.
+• XR Tracking Origin: Transform representing the real-world origin for tracking XR devices.

 Rendering

-The MonoBehaviour in charge of rendering XAMLs is NoesisView.
-You need to attach that component to your GameObject.
-If you attach to a Camera object then the user interface will be rendered as a layer on top of the camera.
+The MonoBehaviour responsible for rendering XAMLs is NoesisView.
+You must attach this component to a GameObject.
+When attached to a Camera, the user interface will render as an overlay layer on top of the camera's output.

-You can easily setup a user interface rendering to camera by doing drag and drop of a XAML asset into the Scene View.
-You can also drag and drop XAMLs into the Hierarchy Window.
+To set up UI rendering to a camera, simply drag and drop a XAML asset into the Scene View.
+You can also drag and drop XAMLs directly into the Hierarchy Window to create a new UI object in the scene.

 Unity3DTutorialImg4.png

-To display and interact with the user interface you must enter Play mode.
-Note that at Play mode, NoesisView preview window will display performance stats useful to optimize your interfaces.
+To display and interact with the user interface, you must enter Play mode.
+While in Play mode, the NoesisView preview window will display performance stats such as frame rate and memory usage, providing valuable insights to help you optimize your interfaces efficiently.
+This real-time feedback makes it easier to identify performance bottlenecks and ensure a smooth user experience.

 Unity3DTutorialImg3.png